wesleyguirra/wesguirra.github.io/README.md

 #### Description
 > As a Tech Lead my main role was to take care of the development area as a whole, understand and suggest design patterns, review team codes, lead the team (2 developers, 1 designer, 1 QA) through the application of SCRUM to optimize deliveries, managing productive and non-productive environments using mainly Azure cloud, helping to implement the DevOps culture, I was also able to work on proofs of concept using new technologies such as Flutter, React and Headless CMS.

-below are some accomplishments:
-• Designed and Developed Financial APIs, and mobile apps in Flutter to sell gift card through a card machine (Android).
-• Implemented CI and CD for APIs, WebApps, and Mobile Apps, using Azure Pipelines and Gitlab Pipelines.
-• Maintain and improve the performance of a WordPress website with more than 5 million access per month for the main player of benefits services in Brazil and France called Ticket/Edenred.
 #### Accomplishments
 - Implemented `CI/CD` for Mobile, Web and APIs projects using `GoCD` and `Azure DevOps`
 - Developed Credit card machine Android App using `Flutter`